boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 $$ e^{-(C(h')-C(h))/T} $$ {#eq:gibbs}

-Where $h$ is the current configuration, $h'$ is the randomly chosen new configuration, and $C$ is the the cost of some configuration.
+Where $h$ is the current configuration, $h'$ is the randomly chosen new configuration, and $C$ is the cost of some configuration.
 As an example, if the temperature is $10$ and a configuration is $1$-worse (i.e., $C(h')-C(h) = 1$) the probability that this configuration will be chosen, even though it is worse than the current configuration, will be $e^{-1/0.9}=e^{-0.1} \approx 0.9$.
 In contrast, if the temperature is 0.1 the probability that the same configuration will be chosen are $e^{-1/0.1}=e^{-10} \approx 0.00005$